Rome speaks for itself. Students at Ave have a chance to experience it.

 - Organized trips & trips on your own

-- The program runs for one semester (Fall or Spring).
+- The program runs for one semester (Fall).

 - Classes are taught in English and fit into our approved course work.